pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 - *Docker Compose*.
 This is a big item and a frequently-requested feature.
 The discussion is happening in a
   `YouTrack ticket <https://youtrack.jetbrains.com/issue/PY-17573>`_
-  in the PyCharm ticket system.
+  in the PyCharm ticket system and work is already being scheduled.

-- *Always creates a new container*.
-Each time you execute a run configuration, it creates *and then destroys* a container.
-PyCharm doesn't currently support re-using a previously- (or separately-) created and managed container.

 - *Linux mounts*.
 As noted in the PyCharm online help, on Linux, you have to mount your project directory manually via VirtualBox.
+This issue is obviated by work on the next point.

 - *Customizing the container*.
 Docker lets you pass arguments when creating/running a container.
 These arguments include volumes to mount and ports to forward.
-PyCharm doesn't currently let you customize this in the run configuration.
+PyCharm doesn't currently let you customize this in the run configuration, but this is being worked on.

 - *Only Django for web ports*.
 If you want a container with HTTP (or any other) ports available, the Django run configuration is the only one, and that is only for HTTP.
 Other run configurations (Flask, Pyramid, etc.) won't forward any ports.
 Nor will attaching to a database, or orchestrating multi-container apps (unless your Dockerfile forwards the ports.)
+This is really just emphasizing the previous point, and as said there, help is on its way.

 - *Run manage.py tasks*.
 Running Django management tasks isn't support in 5.0.2 but is fixed and should be in 5.0.3.